sitelint/optimize-image-on-the-client-side/README.md

 ### Notes

-See **0.0.16** version.
+Note the version number in the jsdelivr URL: **0.0.18**.
 Don't forget to set desired version.
 You may check releases: https://github.com/sitelint/optimize-image-on-the-client-side/releases

 Worth to mention that [jsdelivr](https://www.jsdelivr.com) suggests: